Ryan Weber

 James Ryan Weber (born August 12, 1990) is an American former professional baseball pitcher.
-He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Seattle Mariners, Tampa Bay Rays, Boston Red Sox, Milwaukee Brewers, and New York Yankees.
+He played in Major League Baseball (MLB) for the Atlanta Braves, Seattle Mariners, Tampa Bay Rays, Boston Red Sox, Milwaukee Brewers, and New York Yankees.
 Listed at 6 ft 1 in and 180 lb, he throws and bats right-handed.

 Career

 Amateur career

 Weber attended Clearwater Central Catholic High School in Clearwater, Florida.
 The Philadelphia Phillies selected him in the 12th round of the 2008 Major League Baseball draft.
 He did not sign, and attended St. Petersburg College in St. Petersburg, Florida.
 He was then drafted by the Atlanta Braves in the 22nd round of the 2009 MLB draft and signed.
 Weber was a 2016 inductee of his high school's athletic hall of fame.